-“As a parent (and main suitcase packer), I can’t begin to express how much I appreciate being able to unpack the entire family on day one and not worry about packing and unpacking from port to port!
+“When it comes to family travel and exploring a new part of the world in a short amount of time, I think cruising is a fantastic option,” Nicole from The Jetset Family told us.
+“As a parent (and main suitcase packer), I can’t begin to express how much I appreciate being able to unpack the entire family on day one and not worry about packing and unpacking from port to port.
+Cruising also allows us the right amount of time to see which destinations are a true first for our family so we can return for an extended trip at a later date.”

-“It's important to have right expectations for any holiday and this applies to cruises as well.
-If you have toddlers or babies, I recommend you ring up your cruise line or check out their site to see what they offer families before you depart so you are clear on any rules you mightn't expect.
-We absolutely LOVE cruising with young kids but there can be some things you mightn't realise, like the fact that kids who aren’t toilet trained aren’t allowed in pools on most cruise lines, for instance.
-Another thing to bear in mind is that often younger siblings can’t go and play with their older siblings in the kids club (even if you are present).
+“We absolutely love cruising with our children but there can be some things you might not realise, like the fact kids who aren’t toilet trained aren’t allowed in pools on most cruise lines, for instance.
+Another thing to bear in mind is that often, younger siblings can’t go and play with their older siblings in the kids club (even if you’re present).
 Things like this aren’t a big deal but they can feel like it if you don’t expect them.”

 Putting your faith in an expert can help to unburden yourself of all kinds of pressures when organising your perfect family cruise.
 Finding someone that you can trust and who has expert knowledge of cruises will allow you to look forward to the actual holiday, instead of stressing about putting it all together.